-You will use module study books - available in hard copy and electronically - and Blackboard, our virtual learning environment.
-This will give you online access to materials to support each module, discussions forums hosted by module tutors and chat rooms where you can network with fellow students.
+You will use module study books available electronically via Blackboard, our virtual learning environment.
+This will give you online access to materials to support each module and discussion forums hosted by module tutors.

 You will be invited to attend our Leicester Masterclass held on campus at the University.
 This week-long programme of lectures, activities and workshops takes place every August/September and is open to students on any School of Business distance learning course at any point in their studies.